Bilalh/Essence-Syntax-Highlighting/Readme.md

 Essence Syntax Highlighting {#readmeTitle}
 ============================
-Essence and Essence' Syntax Highlighting for vim and TextMate {#description}
+Essence and Essence' Syntax Highlighting for vim and TextMate and Sublime Text {#description}

+At the the moment the vim syntax highlighting is the most comprehensive and is more detailed.

 Usage
 -----